Edward Wadsworth

 Edward Alexander Wadsworth (19 October 1889 – 21 June 1949) was an English artist initially associated with the Vorticism movement.
 In the First World War he was part of a team involved in the transfer of dazzle camouflage designs to ships for the Royal Navy.
 After the war his maritime landscapes and still-life compositions using tempera were infused with a surrealistic mood - although he never exhibited with the British surrealists.
-In the early thirties and in the early forties his work was mainly abstract.
+In the 1930s and the early 1940s his work was mainly abstract.
 He made a significant contribution to the development of modern art in Britain in the inter-war years.

 Early life and study

 Edward Wadsworth was born on 19 October 1889 in Cleckheaton, West Yorkshire to Fred and Hannah (née Smith) Wadsworth.
 His mother died of puerperal sepsis nine days after giving birth.
 His father was understandably devastated by the loss and found it difficult to relate to the baby.
 Fred was running the thriving family business – Broomford Mill – that specialised in spinning lustrous wool for weaving braids for uniforms.
 Edward had a lonely childhood, although his aunt, Annie, was very caring towards him.
 He became a boarder at Godby's School, Ilkley at the age of 10 and was sent to Fettes College in Edinburgh in 1903.
 At the time Fettes had a reputation as the 'toughest school in the British Isles' and Edward 'loathed most of his time there'.

 Fred Wadsworth had in mind that Edward would one day take over the business and it was probably because Broomford Mill had important clientele in Germany that Edward was sent to study engineering and the German language in Munich between 1906 and 1907.
-Edward didn't complete his engineering degree but he did learn German and most significantly he studied art in his spare time at the Knirr School.
-Here he learned woodcut printing and drawing.
+Although Edward did not complete his engineering degree, he did learn German and most significantly he studied art in his spare time at the Knirr School, where he learned woodcut printing and drawing.
 Munich was a cultural hotbed and Edward was introduced to a lively artistic and intellectual way of life.
 When he returned home he had decided that he wanted to be an artist –- his father was appalled.